My 75 Hard Challenge Results And The 75 Hard Rules | 2023

 After all, I just wanted my 75 Hard Challenge results!

-My Top Tips For Each Step of the 75 Hard Challenge
+Tips for Each Rule of the 75 Hard Challenge

-After watching a few videos, reading some articles, and listening to a few podcasts, I picked up ideas and tricks before starting the program.
+After watching videos, reading articles, and listening to podcasts, I picked up ideas and tricks before starting the program.

-First, I want to start with some general advice to survive every single day of the 75 days, and then I will walk through each of the required steps and give you my 2 cents on getting that done effectively every day to help you get the 75 Hard challenge results you want in your life.
+First, I want to start with some general advice and helpful tips you need to know in order to survive every single day of the 75 days, and then I will walk throughout the day through each of the required steps and give you my 2 cents on getting that done effectively every day to help you get the 75 Hard challenge results you want in your life.

-Things to Keep In Mind with the 75 Hard program:
+Things to Keep in Mind with the 75 Hard:

 - The weather will play a big part in how your journey goes.
 Prepare yourself accordingly.
 If it will be cold and you need some items to keep you warm enough to be outside, buy them if you can before you need them.
 The same goes for rain, wind, heat, etc. Be prepared for the elements.

-- Speaking of outside workouts, with all the water you will be drinking, you need to be smart about water consumption before your outdoor workouts and what you will do when “nature calls.”
+- Speaking of outside workouts, with all the water you will be drinking plenty of, you need to be smart about water consumption before your outside workouts and what you will do when “nature calls.”
 It will call.

 - If you decide to weigh yourself during the program, don’t live (or die) but the numbers on the scale.
-I gained weight over my first three weeks in the program.
+I gained weight from my first week through my first three weeks in the program.
 My body fat percentage increased slightly during that time, and my muscle mass also increased.
 Not the ideal progress, but you gotta trust the process.

-- Come up with a daily schedule so that you can do all your tasks.
-This will happen naturally to some degree, but try to accomplish your daily requirements around the same time every day to help concrete your healthy habits.
+- Create a daily schedule so you can do all your tasks.
+This will happen naturally to some degree, but try to accomplish your daily requirements around the same time every day to help develop healthy habits whole moving away from the old habits.

 - Focusing requires concentration.
 Put your head down, block out the noise, and go!
-Don’t overthink your daily tasks.
+Don’t overthink any daily single task.
 Don’t talk too much about what you are doing.
 Focus and do.

 - I recommend talking to your health care professional before starting any program.